Workshop At A Glance

 Despite this being primarily a night photography workshop, we do get out for two sunsets to practice daytime landscape techniques including using graduated neutral density filters to balance light within the camera.

-The locations we visit are all close to parking lots (at most about 2 mile round trip during dunes).
+The locations we visit are all close to parking lots (at most about 2 miles round trip during dunes).

 Two Daytime Edit and Critique Sessions